Our sustainable values

 Giving plastic a second life

-We take part in TerraCycle’s crisp packet recycling scheme, earning points that can be redeemed for donations to good causes.
+We take part in TerraCycle’s crisp packet recycling scheme which turns packets into material that can be used to make furniture.

 We also collect and recycle all parts of stubbed-out cigarettes, which is then transformed into plastic lumber and boards to be used for signs and table tops, with any remaining tobacco or paper composted.